-All distances established in Section 5.02[1], [2] and [3] shall be radial distances determined by a straight line and not street distance.
+All distances established in Section 5.02[1], [2], [3] and [4] shall be radial distances determined by a straight line and not street distance.
 Geographical size or number of uses that might exist in such district shall not be a determining factor when deciding on an amendment to the official zoning maps.
 The Commission, in reviewing an application for a SC Special Commercial District, shall also apply the criteria contained in Section 27.17[4] before rendering a decision thereon.

-(Added March 22, 1993, ZA93-03-01; Amended July 11, 2022, ZA22-001)

 Section 5.03.
-Permitted uses.
+Permitted and limited uses.

-[1] Adult entertainment establishments subject to meeting the performance standards in Section 23.25.

-[2] Any permitted use allowed in C-1 Neighborhood Commercial districts, C-2 General Commercial districts, and C-4 Highway Commercial districts.

-(Added March 22, 1993, ZA93-03-01; Amended July 22, 2002, ZA02-07-02)
+Permitted and limited uses are established in Chapter 4B.

 Section 5.04.
 Conditional uses.

-[1] Any conditional use allowed in a C-1 Neighborhood Commercial, C-2 General Commercial, and C-4 Highway Commercial Districts.

-(Added March 22, 1993, ZA93-03-01; Amended July 22, 2002, ZA02-07-02)
+Conditional uses are established in Chapter 4B.

 Section 5.05.
 Lot and area requirements.

-[1] Minimum lot area shall be the same as for the existing zoning district that preceded the zoning district change.
+[1] Minimum lot area shall be the same as for the zoning district that immediately preceded the zoning district change to SC-Special Commercial unless the Commission determines otherwise.

-[2] Minimum lot width at the building line shall be the same as for the existing zoning district that preceded the zoning district change.
+[2] Minimum lot width at the building line shall be the same as for the zoning district that immediately preceded the zoning district change to SC-Special Commercial unless the Commission determines otherwise.

-[3] Maximum lot coverage shall be the same as for the existing zoning district that preceded the zoning district change.
+[3] Maximum lot coverage shall be the same as for the zoning district that immediately preceded the zoning district change to SC-Special Commercial unless the Commission determines otherwise.

-(Added March 22, 1993, ZA93-03-01)

 Section 5.06.
 Yard requirements (building setback distance).

-Yard requirements shall be the same as for the existing zoning district that preceded the zoning district change.
+Yard requirements shall be the same as for the existing zoning district that immediately

-(Added March 22, 1993, ZA93-03-01)
+preceded the zoning district change to SC-Special Commercial unless the Commission

+determines otherwise.

 Section 5.07.
 Building height requirements.

-The maximum permitted height for buildings and structures shall be thirty-five (35) feet, except as provided for in Section 4.03.
+The maximum permitted height for buildings and structures shall be thirty-five (35) feet, except as otherwise provided in Section 4.03.

-(Added March 22, 1993, ZA93-03-01)

 Section 5.08.
 Off-street parking and loading space regulations.

 Spaces for off-street parking and provisions for loading and unloading shall be provided in accordance with the provisions of Chapter 26.

-(Added March 22, 1993, ZA93-03-01)

 Section 5.09.
 Signs.

 Signs as allowed in this zoning district shall comply with the provisions of Chapter 25.

-(Added March 22, 1993, ZA93-03-01)

 Chapter 6 A—AGRICULTURAL DISTRICT

 Section 6.01.
 Intent.